smart-on-fhir/health-cards-tests/README.md

     docker run --rm -it --env SERVER_BASE=http://localhost:8080/api -p 8080:8080 health-wallet-demo

 ## Run dev-only containers with watchers in Docker-Compose

-You can use the docker-compose.yaml file to spin up two dev containers with watchers, one for the UI and one for the server.
     export USER=$(id -u)
     docker-compose --env-file ./compose.env up

+You can use the docker-compose.yaml file to spin up two dev containers with watchers, one for the UI and one for the server.

-Note the following:
+### Note the following:
 1. Both containers have their `src` directories bind-mounted to the local directory's `src` folder.
-Any changes made in either container (or the host) will propagate to all 3 and be registered by the watchers.
+Any changes made in the `dev` container (or the host) will propagate to both containers + host and be registered by the watchers.
 This is helpful since you can, for instance, launch programs inside the `dev` container and utilize dev dependencies without needing to ever install them locally.
 2. Both containers have their `dist` folders mounted to a named volume.
 This means the parcel watcher in the `dev-ui` container can write changes that are accessible by the `dev` container.
 Note the `dev-ui` container needs `root` priviliges for this.
 See this [issue](https://github.com/moby/moby/issues/2259) for details.
 3. The `dev-ui` container has `root` priviliges.
 DO NOT make any `src` file changes from inside that container, or those files will be locked on the host for non-root users (such as most text editors).
 When the above issue is solved, giving the `dev-ui` container non-root priviliges will resolve this.